How To Change The Default Browser In iOS 14 – Bye, Safari, Hello, Chrome or Firefox!

 Apple is largely–and rightly–credited with making the first true mobile web browser that was easy to use.
 This goes back all the way to the original iPhone when the operating system was known as “iPhone OS 1.0.”
 While this operating system was archaic by today’s standards, it did bundle in the Safari mobile web browser.

 Safari is the browser that has remained the default browser on the iPhone in every iteration of iOS since.
 And Safari has come a LONG way since its early days.
-In iPadOS, specifically, its very comparable to a desktop-class browser.
-And even on iPhone, Safari is approaching desktop-class.
+In iPadOS, specifically, it’s very comparable to a desktop-class browser.
+And even on iPhone, Safari is approaching desktop class.

 In the years since the iPhone debuted, other browsers have made their way to the device, including Chrome and Firefox.
-However, these browsers were never able to be set as the default browser on the iPhone, meaning, though you already had, say, Chrome, installed, and link tapped in an email or elsewhere would open in Safari by default.
+However, these browsers were never able to be set as the default browser on the iPhone, meaning, though you already had, say, Chrome, installed, and the link tapped in an email or elsewhere would open in Safari by default.

 How To Change The Default Browser In iOS 14Pin